 We have seen too many instances where, once the aid agency moves on, the project collapses and the people sink into greater poverty and despair.
 No thanks.
 We are committed to small, meaningful projects that the community actually wants, and that are sustainable over time without our continued involvement.
-At the end of the day, the incredible amount of empowerment experienced by the farming communities and individuals we work with is the most powerful thing we can do.
+At the end of the day, empowering the farming communities and individuals we work with to manage and maintain projects on their own is the most powerful thing we can do.

 It is important to understand that we don’t just do a project here or a project there - this isn’t charity.
 We engage with every coop we work with, it is an integral and fundamental part of our business and our relationship with all of our grower partners.